 Left, EMI Hard PVC tweeters in symmetrical British elite Baffles with EMI Norman long pole voice coil former wide-dispersion mid-woofer loudspeakers.
 The Norman was an elite speaker in the US but not mass-market and little known outside the establishment.

-Right, 1963 year Magnavox germanium semiconductor Solid State power amplifier showing the Output Irons at the right, and to compare with the 1958 year harman/kardon HK20 up pageBelow, EMI-styled Japanese mini-reel to reel tape-recorder from the mid-1960s when the firm still carried elite status, Philips Compact Cassette took its place.
+>>1963 year Magnavox germanium semiconductor Solid State power amplifier showing the small Output Irons at the right, compared with 1958 year harman/kardon HK20 up pageBelow, 1960s Dulci germanium British amplifier (from Elizabethan electronics) and EMI-styled Japanese mini-reel to reel tape-recorder from the mid-1960s.

 Left, British Shoe Box ILP amplifiers, UP1 and UC1, very rare.
 ILP hadn't been known to make finished units like this back in the 1970s but they were available to somebody.
 The Shoe Box styling from the Meridian 101 is also curious.
 Below, ILP is best remembered for its early toroidal round transformers where here the old military surplus g.o., grain-orientated P.S.U.
 36 is seen, sound quality was impressive but in kit form, long life came only from builders with engineering know-how.